lynxoskar/ai_2025/outline.md

 ## i will dump outlining thoughts here and include into the presentation

 ### line of thought - development
-"""“The beaver told the rabbit as they stared at the Hoover Dam: No, I didn’t build it myself, but it’s based on an idea of mine.”
+> The beaver told the rabbit as they stared at the Hoover Dam: No, I didn’t build it myself, but it’s based on an idea of mine.”
 — Charles Hard Townes"""

 - ideas have been around.
 Deep learing and neuralnets are old ideas.
 - But the enablers  - hardware - attention is all you need paper tranformers - big corpus of information made it happen

 - is it the big ideas that have changed or is it environment - example guns germs and steel; "writing have been around for long, but only when everybody reads it makes sence for a gutenberg revolution"

 - leeds to current day.
-Intelligence need enablers - otherwise all you have is more horse powers - ""callin ai revolution an intelligence explosion is like calling the industrial revolution a horsepower explosion"".
 This is macro scale, what does that mean for lynx in a microscale.
 Need enablers, need to create oportunitites for radical change.
 Data - Innovation - Trust

+- replacement vs augmentation

 ### line of thougth - impact
 """“The future is already here – it's just not evenly distributed.”
 ― William Gibson"""
 - not.
 Andrej Karpathey of its every mans hand atm
+- leveling the field

+sunken cost fallacy moot

+redo somthing you know the internals of easier then ever

+probablistic vs determenistic programing

+examples structure inputs then tests, verifications, analysis - new corner stones

 ### current techniques
 - context aware